II. Epidemiology

 VII.
 Signs

-1. Complete Neurologic Exam (often normal)
+1. Start with complete Neurologic Exam (often normal)

-2. Brief ambulation to elicit leg symptoms
+2. Perform brief ambulation to elicit leg symptoms

-3. Immediately repeat Neurologic Exam
+3. Immediately repeat Neurologic Exam after walking

 1. Lower extremity Sensory Exam changes